stafforj/LPE-Cooling/INSTRUCTIONS.md

 ### Thermal Design

 The hardware design is based on the thermal loads that need to be dissipated from the liquid exfoliation system.
-For this build we use a 350W Kenwood BLP31.D0WG blender.
+For this build we use a 350 W Kenwood BLP31.D0WG blender.
 We typically operate the process for $t ≈ 15$ mins to perform a synthesis [[doi:10.1021/acs.iecr.2c02634](https://doi.org/10.1021/acs.iecr.2c02634)].
 Next, we can estimate the amount of ice that would melt into liquid water using the latent heat of fusion.

 ```
 Heat load: 350 W = 350 J/s = 21 kJ/min